 '''

 //the cache must have a transactionManagerLookupClass defined

 Cache cache = cacheManager.getCache();

-//equivalent with calling TransactionManagerLookup.getTransactionManager();
+//equivalent with calling TransactionManagerLookup cotTransactionManagerLookup

 '''

-TransactionManager tm = cache.getAdvancedCache().getTransactionManager();
+//equivalent with calling TransactionManagerLookup.getTransactionManager(); TransactionManager tm = cache.getAdvancedCache().getTransactionManager();

-12.1.
+10.1.
 Configuring transactions

 Transactions are configured at cache level.
 Below is the configuration that affects a transaction behaviour and a small description of each configuration attribute.